 Compare Travel Insurance

 To compare travel insurance online can be a challenging task.
 You have to read through pages of long policy documents and try to understand the often complicated legal language used by many insurers.

 Some policies have an option to buy out the excess so in the event of a claim you don't have to pay anything.
 These are usually called $0 Excess Policies, and they can be a good idea if you are planning on travelling for an extended period of time.

 Compare Emergency assistance - travel insurance compared

 Having professional and experienced emergency assistance can be vital if you suffer a severe injury or illness while abroad.
-Many travel insurance providers outsource their emergency assistance, leaving customers to deal with staff from a third party company in their time of need.
+Many travel insurance providers outsource their emergency assistance, leaving customers to deal with staff from a third-party company in their time of need.

-Compare cancellation policies
+Compare cancellation benefits